 - control a right that is owned by another party (unless the owner also controls the right)

 - hold a right exercisable only under certain circumstances, when the circumstances have arisen or you control whether those circumstances exist.
 This does not apply to administrators or creditors, who are not regarded as holding those rights while an entity is in relevant insolvency proceedings in certain circumstances, hold a right attached to shares which are held as security by a lender.
 The owner, not the lender, is treated as owning or acquiring the rights where the rights are exercisable only in accordance with the owner’s instructions (apart from exercising the rights for the purpose of preserving the value of the security, or of realising the value).
 It is also the case where the shares are held in connection with loans as part of normal business activities and the rights are exercisable only in the owner’s interest (apart from exercising the rights for the purpose of preserving the value of the security, or of realising it)

-- hold combined rights or interests with another person by virtue of being connected (for example, a spouse or relative or two or more undertakings in one group)
+- hold combined rights or interests with another person by virtue of being connected (for example, a spouse or relative or 2 or more undertakings in one group)

 - hold rights or interests with another person or more people, with whom you share a common purpose (for example, coordinating influence on an entity’s activities)

 Check Schedule 1 of the Act for full details.
 This includes some specific limitations of what is considered as acquired such as whether an acquisition has taken place when shares are given as security for a loan.

 Check if you need to tell the government about your acquisition

 You are legally required to tell the government about certain acquisitions of qualifying entities in 17 sensitive areas of the economy subject to certain criteria.
 These are mandatory notification requirements, known as ‘notifiable acquisitions.’